Child Drop-Off Procedures and Policies

 - Any Unidentified Rashes

 If your child becomes ill while in the nursery, you will be notified promptly.
-If your child is treated with an antibiotic, he or she should have received treatment for at least 24 hours before coming to the nursery.
-No medication will be given under any circumstances.
+If your child is treated with an antibiotic, he or she should have received treatment at least 24 hours before coming to the nursery.
+No medication will be given by our staff under any circumstances.
 Parents may return and give medication if necessary.
 For your child’s protection, we ask our caregivers to follow these guidelines.